 Overscan is a common issue with HDTVs, but there are some steps you can take to disable overscan:

-- Check the TV’s settings and see if there is a way to disable overscan.
+- Check the TV's settings and see if there is an option to disable overscan.

 - If you don't need HDMI audio, use CRU to delete the extension block, or edit the extension block and delete HDMI support.
 This will cause the GPU to send a DVI signal, which most TVs will not overscan.
 This will not work with 4K TVs.

 - Use the graphics driver's control panel to scale the image down.
 This will affect image quality.